Soul Health CVII

-This week the Sanctuary Lamp is lit for the third anniversary of Diane Roy by her husband, Rene.
+This week the Sanctuary Lamp is lit for Albert Landry by Caroline & Peter

-Beginning this weekend our Sanctuary Lamp (Candle above the Tabernacle) will be in memory of someone or for their intention.
-As our Mass intentions are booked far in advance this is a way you can remember someone.
+As our Mass intentions are booked far in advance, the Sanctuary Lamp can be lit in memory of your loved ones or for intentions.
 The candle is lit for the week for a suggested offering of $20.00.
-For more information and to book a specific week please contact the office
+For more information and to book a specific week please contact the office.

 Coffee Break Catechesis

 You might be convinced you're not a missionary because you weren't called on mission like our young friends in CCO -- but part of the beauty of the Church is that no two missionary disciples are the same or called to mission in the same way.
 Fr Mike explains this using the examples of St Francis Xavier and St Therese of Lisieux in this week's video.

 - Bishop Barron defends the sacredness and integrity of marriage and calls upon all Catholics to do the same - read more here.

 Put Your Faith, Hope, and Love into Action!

 - The Indigenous Reconciliation Fund was established to accept donations from 73 Catholic entities across the country, and to advance healing and reconciliation initiatives.
 It seeks to support projects that are determined locally, in collaboration with First Nations, Métis and Inuit partners.
 Learn more and support this Catholic commitment to healing and reconciliation at https://www.irfund.ca/

 - CAPP was founded by Pope St. John Paul II to advance the principles of the social doctrine of the Church: the dignity of the human person, solidarity and subsidiarity.
 Learn more at https://www.cappcanada.ca/ and watch the replay of September's virtual launch of CAPP-Canada at https://www.cappcanada.ca/launch